|Deadline: August 04, 2020||Institution(s): Princeton University|

 - Eligible Countries: All world countries

-- Applicants already holding the Ph.D. degree at time of application must have received their degree between January 1, 2018 and August 06, 2019.
+- Applicants already holding the Ph.D. degree at the time of their application must have received their degree between January 1, 2019 and August 4, 2020.
 Priority will be given to applicants who have received no more than one year of research-only funding past the Ph.D. degree.

-- Applicants who are ABD (All But Dissertation) at the time of their application: Applicants who do not meet the August 06, 2019 deadline for receipt of their Ph.D. but are expected to have fulfilled all conditions for the degree, including defense and filing of dissertation, by June 15, 2020, may still apply for a postdoctoral fellowship provided they have completed a substantial portion of the dissertation (approximately half).
+- Applicants who are ABD (All But Dissertation) at the time of their application: Applicants who do not meet the August 4, 2020 deadline for receipt of their Ph.D. but are expected to have fulfilled all conditions for the degree, including defense and filing of dissertation, by June 15, 2021, may still apply for a postdoctoral fellowship provided they have completed a substantial portion of their dissertation (approximately half).

 - If you have already applied to the Princeton Society of Fellows, you may not apply a second time.
 We therefore recommend that applicants wait until they have completed a substantial portion of the dissertation (approximately half) before applying.

 - Candidates for/recipients of doctorates in Education (Ed.D. or Ph.D. degrees), in Jurisprudence, the DMA, and candidates for/recipients of Ph.D. degrees from Princeton University are not eligible to apply.

 - Fellowships will be awarded to applicants in the disciplines represented in the Society at the beginning of their academic career.

 - Selection is based on exceptional scholarly achievement and evidence of unusual promise, range and quality of teaching experience, and potential contributions to an interdisciplinary community.